Murrkeys/Murrkeys.github.io/_posts/2020-9-1-Bayes-Covid-Test.md

 Using this scenario and the above table, I compute the following :
 * P(COVID-19) is the unconditional probability of having COVID-19 = 100/10,000 = 1%.
 * P(Positive Test) is the unconditional probability of a positive test = 195/10,000 = 1.95%.
-* P(Positive Test | COVID-19) is the sensitivity of the test = 97/100 = 97% (rounded in this example).
+* P(Positive Test / COVID-19) is the sensitivity of the test = 97/100 = 97% (rounded in this example).

-To compute our statistic of interest, P(COVID-19 | Positive Test), I can use the formula to calculate (.971) * (.01) / (.0195) = 49.8%.
+To compute our statistic of interest, P(COVID-19/Positive Test), I can use the formula to calculate (.971) * (.01) / (.0195) = 49.8%.
 What exactly does this mean?
 This means that contrary to the intuitive belief that 97.1% of people who test positive actually have COVID-19, in reality, 49.8% of people who test positive actually have COVID-19.
 This is illustrated in the positive test row in the hypothetical population table above.

-Similarly, I can compute the P(No COVID-19 | Negative Test) as :
+Similarly, I can compute the P(No COVID-19/Negative Test) as :

 <img src="/images/BT_4.PNG"/>